vchirag/vchirag.github.io/_projects/8_project.md

 ##### Comments

+Attending the school was enthralling as this was one of the first few instances when I got the motivation (and courage) to delve deep into abstract mathematics, field theories, and particle physics.
+The thrill and joy of pursuing such excellent subjects still excite me.

-Apart from some statistical tools, this project introduced me to several academic bureaucracies and how one gets things done within the literary world and the world itself- by being _polite_.
+Apart from some statistical tools, the post-school project introduced me to several academic bureaucracies and how one gets things done within the literary world and the world itself- by being _polite_.
 I believe the results I obtained are incorrect, and I do not know how to check their accuracy.